ucphit/lustre/roles/lsnapbackup/README.md

         hours: 1
         days: 30
         weeks: 180
+        primary_mgs: mgsserver01
+        secondary_mgs: mgsserver02

-In this case the hourly, daily and weekly snapshots are kept for respectively 1, 30 and 180 days (1 day, 1 month and 6 months)
+In this case the hourly, daily and weekly snapshots are kept for respectively 1, 30 and 180 days (1 day, 1 month and 6 months).
+THe primary_mgs should be an injective mapping onto inventory_hostname, and both primary_mgs and secondary_mgs should resolve.